pzembrod/cc64/Usage.md

 - `1 list!`
 - `0 list!`
   - switches listing the C source while compiling on respectively off.
 Default is off.
-Listing can cause ~25% increase in pass1 compile time.
+Listing can cause up to ~25% increase in compile time.
 - `list?`
   - shows whether listing is currently on or off.
 - `exec` _file_